Occupational heat stress: Barriers to care and underreporting

+Climate change and the One Health perspective

+Climate change has been associated with increases in the frequency, duration, and intensity of heat waves, contributing to a growing risk of heat-related illness among occupational populations globally.
+The WHO has identified outdoor and manual workers as among the groups most susceptible to exertional heat stress as temperatures continue to rise.
+The ILO projects that by 2030, the equivalent of 80 million full-time jobs could be lost worldwide as a result of heat-related reductions in productivity.

+From a One Health perspective, occupational heat stress reflects the intersection of human health, animal health, and environmental conditions.
+Rising temperatures affect not only workers directly but also the agricultural ecosystems and food-producing systems on which many of the most heat-exposed workers depend.
+Disruptions to these systems, including crop failure, soil degradation, and heat-related illness in livestock, can compound occupational risk for agricultural communities in affected regions.
+Addressing occupational heat stress within this framework requires integrated approaches that consider environmental conditions, labor policy, housing, and health equity alongside workplace-level interventions.

 Symptoms of heat stress

 The Signs and Symptoms of Heat Illness is intended to acquaint participants with OSHA's guidelines for heat-related injuries on the job.
 When someone is exposed to hot conditions, they will begin to sweat and have an increased heart rate.
 If they do not drink enough water to replenish the fluid they are sweating out, a worker can become dehydrated.
 This is why drinking extra water while working in hot environments is critical.
 If workers continually exert themselves in hot environments, they may develop muscle cramps from sweating too much, which can be relieved by taking a break and drinking extra water and electrolytes.
 Additionally, workers can develop heat rash, which should be treated in a cool place and soothed with powder.
 For more severe heat illnesses, it is important for workers to be able to identify the differences between heat exhaustion and heat stroke in order to protect themselves and their colleagues.